Jduun/contest-platform/README.md

     git clone https://github.com/Jduun/contest-platform.git
     ```

 2. First of all you need to install and setup [Judge0](https://github.com/judge0/judge0).
 Judge0 is an open-source online code execution system.
+You can also use Judge 0 via [RapidAPI](https://rapidapi.com/dishis-technologies-judge0/api/judge029/playground) (but there will be a limited number of requests per day).

 3. Navigate to the project folder:
     ```